DevJogger/ai-survey-builder/README.md

 ### Adding New Field Types

 1. Update the `SurveyField` interface in `app/api/route.ts`
-2. Add the new field type to the `FieldTypeSelector` component
+2. Add the new field type to the `FieldTypeSelector` component (`components/survey/FieldTypeSelector.tsx`)
-3. Implement the field rendering in the `SurveyField` component
+3. Implement the field rendering in the `SurveyField` component (`components/survey/SurveyField.tsx`)
+4. Add field-specific editing options in the `FieldEditor` component (`components/survey/FieldEditor.tsx`)
-4. Update the AI prompt schema in `getGeminiParams.ts`
+5. Update the AI prompt schema in `getGeminiParams.ts`

+### Modifying Components

+The modular component structure makes it easy to customize specific parts:

+- **Survey Generation**: Modify `SurveyGenerator.tsx` to change the AI prompt interface
+- **Field Editing**: Update `FieldEditor.tsx` to add new field configuration options
+- **Preview Display**: Customize `SurveyField.tsx` to change how fields are rendered
+- **Template Management**: Modify `TemplateDialog.tsx` to change template selection behavior

 ### Styling